rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   The role(s), function(s) or part(s) played in a particular situation by the contact.
 In contrast to a job title, the roles might differ for example in project contexts.
 - emails: ContactMethod[] (optional).
-  An array of ContactMethod objects where the values are email addresses.
+  An array of ContactMethod objects where the values are URLs in the [@RFC2368] `mailto` scheme or free-text email addresses.
 Types are:
   - `personal` The address is for emailing the contact in a personal context.
   - `work` The address is for emailing the contact in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.